 \section{From future to past}

 As already pointed out, the state (\ref{eq:statek2lyt1}) evaluated from expression (\ref{eq:statek2ly}) in the LY approach coincides with the state $| \kfperpone \rangle$ of the surviving kaon after the first decay in the TH approach.
-The $t_1$, $t_2$ symmetry of the correlated state in the LY approach -- Eq.(\ref{eq:stately}) -- with no special role of one of the two decay times, demands the exploration of its implications when projecting it onto the $f_2$ channel at time $t_2$.
-The resulting past decayed state at time $t_1$ is:
+The $t_1$, $t_2$ symmetry of the correlated state in the LY approach -- Eq.(\ref{eq:stately}) -- with no special role of one of the two decay times, demands the exploration of its implications when projecting it instead onto the $f_2$ channel at time $t_2$.
+With this information, the resulting past decayed state at time $t_1$ is: \begin{widetext}

-Expression (\ref{eq:statek1ly}) corresponds to the state of the decayed kaon (particle-1) immediately before its decay at time $t_1$, once $t_2$ and $f_2$ are fixed -- the future ``fate'' of its partner.
-Keeping $t_2$ and $f_2$ fixed, and varying the first decay time $t_1$, it corresponds to the single kaon evolved state, before the first decay, from time $t=0$ to time $t=t_1$ of the state
+\end{widetext} Expression (\ref{eq:statek1ly}) corresponds to the state of the decayed kaon (particle-1) immediately before its decay at time $t_1$, once $t_2$ and $f_2$ are fixed for the future ``fate'' of its partner.
+Keeping $t_2$ and $f_2$ fixed -- the observation -- and varying the first decay time $t_1$, it corresponds to the single kaon evolved state, before the first decay, from time $t=0$ to time $t=t_1$ of the state